 Mission and History

-Seek – to bring others to faith in Jesus Christ
+To bring others to faith in Jesus Christ.

 On November 9, 1913 a group of fourteen Escalonians met with Reverend George B. Greig, Pastor-Evangelist of Presbytery, as Moderator, to organize the Escalon Presbyterian Church.
 Our first pastor was the Reverend R. B. Davidson serving from 1913 to 1915, and then the Reverend Ira E. Surface filled our pulpit from December, 1915 to December, 1916.
 Mr. E. A. Clough was ordained the first Elder in 1913 and in his minutes he noted that twenty new members were received.
 We were a mission supported church until 1938 when the loan mortgage was burned.

 For the first three years, worship services were held in Fisk Hall on Main Street.
 When the building was destroyed by fire in 1915, Escalon Presbyterian Church purchased the former Escalon Elementary School (1909 – 1914) for use as a sanctuary.
 It was located on the corner of Hwy 120 and First Street with the sanctuary fronting First Street.
 The old grammar school served as our house of worship until 1958 when our current sanctuary was dedicated.